fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 August 2024

 The plan was simple: meditate, lift, and code.
-This summer I left Austin for Ann Arbor, Michigan.
-I was offered an internship at Honda Research Institute working on self-driving cars, so I bought a car and drove to Michigan in late May.
+This summer, I was hired as an intern at Honda Research Institute to work on self-driving cars.
-All I brought was my laptop, a pile of books, and some clothes.
+The job was in Ann Arbor, Michigan and once I accepted the offer, my plan to go monk-mode for a couple months and focus on my interests.
+I love my life in Austin, but you don't always get the chance to temporarily move somewhere else with zero distractions and great weather.
-Here's a bit of what I learned, and my thoughts on why every guy in their 20's should disapear for a bit and spend some time by themselves.
+Here is a bit of what I learned, and my thoughts on why dissapearing for a bit can be so valuable -- particularly if you're in your 20s and trying to figure it all out.

-This is a collection of thoughts in no particular order, so just skip around to what sounds most interesting.

-### The Plan

-My 2024 has been an incredible process of finding what I'm interested in when I'm not thinking of who I *should* be.
+2024 has been the wildest year of my life so far and and an fun exercise in finding where my priorities are and what I'm interested in when I'm not thinking of who I *should* be.
-This has involved taking a break from cycling (wow, I never thought I'd say this) and leaving most social media, certain social circles, and a relationship.
+This has involved taking a break from cycling (wow, I never thought I'd say this), leaving most social media, certain social circles, and a even relationship.
-I've found myself drawn towards running, lifting, coding, and meditation.
+Instead, I've found myself drawn towards coding, running, lifting, and meditation.
-So, when I got the offer for the internship in April, I realized I had the perfect opportunity to take this process even further.
-I absolutely adore people, and when I'm in Austin I'm normally pretty booked with social commitments.
-I love my friends.
-However, this time the goal was simple: meditate, exercise, and code.
-Nothing else.
-And that's exactly what I did.

-Some numbers to get started
-- 3 months
-- ~60 hours of meditation
-- 60 days in the office
-- ~40 runs
-- ~30 hours of meditation talks
-- ~30 lifts
-- 10 books
-- Many thousands of lines of code

-Here's what I learned
+So I just sent it with meditation, exercise, and code.

+Nothing has affected how I relate to the world as much as meditation.
+I started in 2020, but my practice has been on and off until the past year or so.
+I wanted to step it up this summer, so I settled into a routine of 30-60' of sitting a day (I wrote a bit about it HERE).
-One of the first things I became aware of is how much built up tensions I had.
+One of the first things I discovered just how much physical tension I had all around my body.
-Since February, I've had some some pretty serious neck tightness that I was finally able to release over the course of the summer by consistently noting how I held my body.
-I was suprised at how much tension I have in my face, particularly in my forehead and around the eyes.
-Consistenyl releasing this does wonders to your mood.
-Obviously sitting for meditation is incredibly useful for this, but it's not the only way, literally just taking a couple of seconds to note how you're holding your body does wonders to the body.
+In my face, shoulders, and neck!
+It was so interesting to see how just noting it allowed released it.
+Some of it was easy, like noting how crunched up you hold your face.
+Some toook more time, like the knot on my neck.

 If I've learned anything from a bunch of meditation, therapy, and self-help books is that the solution to most emotional knots is facing any and all accompanying emotions.
 It's amazing how much of my behavior came from a place of avoidance.
 There's simple ones, like using your phone all the time.
 I found avoidance even in some unexpected places: exercise, a close relationship, sex, and even meditation all be used to avoid unmforotable emotions!

-Emotionally, I found a lot of sadness and anger.
+When digging deep into t, I found a lot of sadness and anger.
 So, with a sense of adventure and curiosity, I set out to face these uncomfortable feelings I just accepted what I found, and it was mostly characterized by two emotions that kinda felt stuck: anger and sadness.
-Anger typically manifested itself when meditating both via tons of angry thoughts, physical tension, elevated heartrate, and even profuse sweating.
+Anger typically manifested itself when meditating via tons of angry thoughts, physical tension, elevated heartrate, and even profuse sweating.
-The angry thoughts are sometimes directed towards others, but mostly towards myself.
+The angry thoughts were sometimes directed towards others, but mostly towards myself.
 "Be better!"
 "Work harder!"
 "How are you so dumb!"
 "What you just did was so cringe!"
 "Feeling like this is only slowing you down, suck it up, buttercup!"
-Much of this summer was learning how to skillfully let anger flow, noting when pride made me hold on to it, I also spent a bunch of time being being more gentle, both with myself and with others,
+Much of this summer was learning how to skillfully let anger flow, noting when pride made me hold on to it, and slowly releasing it.
+I also spent a bunch of time learning how to be more gentle, both with myself and with others,

 On the other hand, sadness typically manifests itself in the mornings and evenings.
 There's something special about a slow, quiet morning before the sun is up, or a cool night where the only sound is the soft rustling of leaves.